lucky20511/Algorithms/question-list.md

 2. Linked List Cycle II -- Observation on Magic of Number

-3. Happy Number -- Take the property of "Cycle"
+3. Happy Number -- Observation and Take the property of "Cycle"